neatnik/omg.lol/info/Community/discord.md

 # Discord

-omg.lol's primary form of social communication is the [social.lol IRC server](https://home.omg.lol/info/irc).
-We now have a Discord server that acts as a bridge to this IRC server.
-At the moment, this Discord server's functionality is purely as a bridge to the IRC server, with no unique channels or functionality at this time.
+We're big fans of our [social.lol IRC server](https://home.omg.lol/info/irc), but we know IRC is not for everybody.
+We've created this Discord server to act as a Bridge between IRC and Discord, so we can get the best of both worlds.

 ### Joining